jule-go/GermanSentiment/README.md

 This project is done as part of the course Corpora in Speech and Language Processing in Trinity College Dublin.
 It considers the task of sentiment analysis for German.
 I investigate whether using a Machine Translation system is beneficial for dealing with sentiment in a low-resource scenario.

+For more details and insights on the results, please read through the submitted report.

 In case of questions: Don't hesitate to email me!
 [Jule Godbersen](mailto:godbersj@tcd.ie)

 ## Installation and Running